flengyel/Zettel/README.md

 # Zettel

 This repository contains a self-documenting Zettel template for use with a software implementation of the Zettelkasten Method.
+For software configuration notes, definitions of terms, and more examples, see the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki).
 The Zettelkasten Method is documented online at [Introduction to the Zettelkasten Method](https://zettelkasten.de/posts/overview/) on the [Zettelkasten.de](https://zettelkasten.de) site and in the [Zettelkasten.de forum](https://forum.zettelkasten.de).
+If you find the terminology of literature notes and permanent notes vague or confusing, it's not your fault--see [From Fleeting Notes to Project Notes](https://github.com/flengyel/Zettel/wiki/From-Fleeting-Notes-to-Project-Notes).
 Recommended: [Tinderbox Meetup April 23, 2023 Video: On ZettelKasten with Sascha Fast from Zettelkasten.de](https://www.youtube.com/watch?v=I4TXkGjKpTo).

 This README.md is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 CC BY-SA 4.0 2022-2023 F Lengyel.
 You don't need to credit me if your notes instantiate the template.
 If you copy and publish this template or derive a template from this one and publish it, then CC BY-SA 4.0 applies.

 Version 5.0 of the Zettel Template was based on a simplification by [ChatGPT-4](https://chat.openai.com) of Zettel Template 3.0--a prior version.
 Version 5.0 includes a YAML header for compatibility with Zettlr and Obsidian.

-## NOTE

-For software configuration notes, definitions of terms, and more examples, see the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki).
 Immediately below is a simplified Zettel template.
 A more detailed Zettel template follows the simplified template.

 ---